kyungjae-lee/mcu-peripheral-drivers/lessons_learned.md

 * STM32CubeIDE Clock Configuration GUI:

   Be able to understand the clock hierarchy from the following diagram.
-For example, `APB1 peripheral clocks` are governed by the `PCLK1` which is governed by the `HCLK` adjusted by the `APB1 Prescalar`.
-And the `HCLK` is dependent on the `SYSCLK` whose source is currently set to PLL.
+For example, `APB1 peripheral clocks` are derived from the `PCLK1` which is derived from the `HCLK` adjusted by the `APB1 Prescalar`.
+And the `HCLK` is derived from the `SYSCLK` whose source is currently set to PLL.
 (Here, by default, PLL source is selected as HSI.
 By manipulating the multiplier and divider, etc. you can modify the SYSCLK frequency.)

   To configure all these, reference the "RCC clock control register (RCC_CR)" section of the MCU reference manual.